Why Do Fish Have Scales and The Importance of Fish Scales

 Why Don’t Deep-Sea Fish Scales Grow

 Among the vast array of creatures residing within our oceans, many embody a common trait – fish scales.
 These scales can exhibit a diverse range of appearances; from opaque or transparent to vibrantly colored.
 They serve as a testament to the kaleidoscopic nature that defines marine life.
-Nonetheless, there exists a number of ocean fish that go against the grain, completely devoid of scales.
+Nonetheless, there exist several ocean fish that go against the grain, completely devoid of scales.
 Like a fingerprint, the unique nature of fish scales, or lack thereof, is largely influenced by the specific habitats and conditions in which these species thrive.

 The question arises, why don’t deep-sea fish scales grow?
 The world under the sea is as varied as it is mysterious, with inhabitants that have adapted in unique ways to survive.
-There are several fish species that have, over time, foregone the common scale covering.
+Several fish species have, over time, foregone the common scale covering.
 In the place of scales, these fish have evolved different defensive mechanisms against predators, parasites, and illness.

 Scaleless fish often display a thick layer of slippery slime or are armored with bony plates to enhance their defense.
 Such variations in scale appearances and functions are influenced by the variety of habitats within the ocean.
 This ranges from serene lakes and muddy flats to the intense conditions of the open ocean.
 Some fish with no scales include sharks, stingrays, catfish, and sturgeon.

 The sheer diversity of fish species and their respective adaptations are what make marine life as captivating as it is.
 Some fish bear legendary scales while others ascend to challenges with alternative features.
-The evolution of fish over the course of millions of years, adapting to their environments, is what has brought about this tremendous variety.
+The evolution of fish throughout millions of years, adapting to their environments, is what has brought about this tremendous variety.
 One could say that in the ocean, where life began, the true essence of biodiversity, survival, and evolution is on full display.

 Do Fish Scales Grow Back (Scale Regeneration)

 Unlike reptiles that shed their skin to accommodate growth, most fish species don’t shed their scales.
-In fact, fish scales are rather akin to human skin and they share features such as a blood supply, enabling them to grow alongside the fish.
+Fish scales are rather akin to human skin and they share features such as a blood supply, enabling them to grow alongside the fish.
 Remarkably, an intriguing exception to this is the swordfish, which flaunts scales during its juvenile phase only to lose them all upon reaching maturity.

 Indeed, fish scales do grow back, functioning remarkably similar to our fingernails.
 In circumstances wherein the fish has undergone minor trauma or suffered bacterial infections, you’ll find that their scales regenerate fairly quickly.
 Naturally, there’s a brief period during which the damaged area remains inadequately protected.